c-sanders/ImageOverlay/README.md

 Invoking this Plugin interactively from within GIMP.
 ----------------------------------------------------

-Start by opening the background image within GIMP.
+To invoke this Plugin interactively, start up GIMP and then use it to open the background image.
 Once this is done, select;

   Image > Craig's Utilities > Overlay Image